AviatrixSystems/avxlabs-docs/ace_automation/docs/start.md

 ![Gatus cloud](images/start_gatus_cloud_conx.png)

 Next, look at the intra-vnet/vpc connectivity and note that everything is `green`.
-Instances within the vpc/vnet are able to connect on all ports.
+Instances within the vpc/vnet are able to connect on all ports since no microsegmentation has yet been applied.

 ![Gatus vpc](images/start_gatus_vpc.png)